 “I do hope you will write more for this age group.
 Quite frankly there is such rubbish around.
 This seems like a sort of Harry Potter genre for young girls.
 Please let me know if you write more soon!”

 PRINT BOOK ONLY: THE SPECIAL OFFER FOR AUSTRALIAN CUSTOMERS ONLY is still available, but not for long.
-The book is now listed for sale through all good bookstores.

 In putting together the section on Animals and Birds in the Priceless Princess I have had to request permission to use a number of images because they are not in the public domain.
 Reproducing a photograph or drawing after a Google search is very easy but it is illegal to use any images other than those already located in the public domain, as in Wiki Commons and some other sources.
 So, I want to thank the great photographers who have agreed already (I will give them full attribution in the section where their photographs appear on the site).
 But I would also like to say how disappointing it is that Sydney’s premier zoo, Taronga Park Zoo in Mosman, Sydney, has refused permission to reproduce any of the photographs and images attributed to them and state that this is their policy.